Pohyonsa: Composition

 In the northeast corner of the temple is the walled Suchung Shrine (酬忠祠, "Shrine of Rewarding Loyalty").
 Constructed in 1794, this small walled compound honors the priests who led bands of warrior monks to repel the Japanese invasions of 1592-1598.
 Inside, memorial services were once held for the great monk Sŏsan, who once resided in this temple and was instrumental in driving out the invasion forces of Toyotomi Hideyoshi.
 Inside the compound is a portrait hall, which contains paintings and relics related to three patriotic monks, and a Monument Pavilion, which houses a stele erected in 1796 to records Sŏsan's patriotic deeds.
 The compound is designated as National Treasure #143.

 South of the shrine, on the east side of the lawn, is the temple archive, also known as Changgyong Pavilion (藏經樓).
 This is a modern structure, as the original library burned down during the US bombings of 1951.
-It houses a copy of the Tripitaka Koreana, a UNESCO-designated cultural relic; the original wooden printing blocks, however, are located at Haeinsa.
+It houses a copy of the Tripitaka Koreana, a UNESCO-designated cultural relic; the original wooden printing blocks are located at Haeinsa.